Key Points

 Because of these symptoms, it can easily be mistaken for kennel cough.

-There is no cure for influenza, but veterinarians can offer supportive treatment to help with the symptoms.
-Your vet may give you quarantine instructions for your sick puppy — to avoid spreading the flu any further.
+Unfortunately, doctors still haven’t cured influenza in humans, nor veterinarians in dogs.
+However, veterinarians can offer supportive treatment to help with the symptoms.
+Your vet may also give you quarantine instructions for your sick puppy to avoid spreading the flu any further.

-If your puppy is at high risk for being exposed to canine influenza — such as show dogs, or dogs that frequently board or use doggie daycare — vaccination is available for both types of canine influenza (H3N2 and H5N5).
+If your puppy is at high risk for being exposed to canine influenza — such as show dogs or dogs that frequently use doggie daycare — vaccination is available for both types of canine influenza (H3N2 and H5N5).

 7. Parasites